metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 A jailbreak blitz has cut short a Raven drive.
 Hmm....Miami might have hit onto something here.

+Cleveland's defense really impressed me.
+Well done.
+Baltimore didn't have too many explosive plays outside of two freak plays created by Lamar Jackson scrambling around while Mark Andrews runs improvised routes.
+The man coverage was tight, the runs never really burst open, and the edge rushers took Lamar out of his element on multiple plays.
+Jadaveon Clowney and Myles Garrett went out of their way to make this game personal.
+On top of that, the team managed to intercept Lamar on a number of different occasions.
+It's clear this defense is a step up from the unit last year - for one thing , it now has a pair of great pass rushers and some high-value draft picks manning the secondary.

 ***

 ## Vikings @ 49ers